Storm-cpu/My-experiences/Database/README.md

 NOT country = "china";
 ```

-# Procedure, Function and Trigger
+# PROCEDURE, FUNCTION and TRIGGER
 ## PROCEDURE
 ### Syntax
 ```